Hhbecker/CoogleEngine/README.md

     * make a hashing function where num buckets is always odd and explain why in readMe
     * extend stop word removal to check a hardcoded list of prepositions and explain stop words in ReadMe
     * I could split all functions into driver.c train.c and search.c files
+    * update other function to accomodate the fact that the glob results are now attached to the hashmap struct

 What to submit
 * the source code files on github with function header documentation